ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Tools selected by the team generally provide read/reviewer access for the community to observe progress, track our time and provide feedback.
 Write/contributor access may be limited to a specific Core Team role(s).
 License quantities and types will vary monthly, therefore $2,000 is budgeted for tools.
-A non-exhaustive list is provided in Table 2 below.
+A non-exhaustive list is provided in Table 3 below.

-* Table 2.
-Collaboration Tools (Monthly)
+**Table 3.
+Collaboration Tools (Monthly)**

 | Description                  | Amount (USD) |
 |:-----------------------------| ------------:|